Central San Vicente

 Hacienda Santa Inés (the first Hacienda with a steam driven mill in Vega Baja) acquired from Ramon Soler

 Hacienda Rosario in 1875, owned by Sucn.
-Dávila & Cia. the heirs of Antonio Dávila and
+Dávila & Cia. the heirs of Antonio Dávila

 Hacienda Fé in 1875, acquired from his brother in law Carlos Santana Rivera by assuming all outstanding debts

+In 1875 Juan Forgas bought the mortgage from Sturges & Co.
+That same year, José Rufino Goenaga by virtue of a Power of Attorney granted him by Leonardo & Carmen, affirmed the mortgage to Juan Forgas by virtue of his acquisition from Sturgess & Co.
+In 1878 Igaravides still owed Cail & Co. some 120,000 pesos.
 Due to the increased cost of financing, the substantial investment in machinery and the high cost of planting the vastly superior amounts of land, in October 1879 Igaravidez officially defaulted on the payment of some of his obligations for the first time.
-In late 1883, after 4 years of battling creditors in court, Igaravidez was forced into bankruptcy and sentenced to four years in prison for fraud and embezzlement.
+In late 1883, after four years of battling creditors in court, Igaravidez was forced into bankruptcy and sentenced to four years in prison for fraud and embezzlement.

 Out of jail in March 1887, Igaravidez continued to deal in the solution of San Vicente's financial problems based on an agreement reached with creditors and supervised by a referee commission called to intercede in favor of creditors in case of default on the payments of installment obligations.
 Carmen's death preceded Leonardo's who died in March 1888.
 In February 1889 Julián Eusebio Blanco Sosa (1830-1905) was appointed administrator, job he satisfactorily performed.